ambiennt/KeyPatcher/README.md

 # KeyPatcher

-### A programmatic approach to MCBE's broken Xbox Live authentication
+### A programmatic approach to fixing MCBE's broken Xbox Live authentication
 - [Why is this needed?](https://blog.tobiasgrether.com/2023/08/23/how-microsoft-broke-minecraft.html)
 - Patch any applicable Minecraft for Windows executable with an updated public Xbox Live authentication  key (with one major caveat)